astropy/astropy/docs/known_issues.rst

 See: https://github.com/astropy/astropy/issues/7582

-Quantities lose their units when broadcasted
+Quantities Lose Their Units When Broadcasted
 --------------------------------------------

-When broadcasting Quantities, it's necessary to pass ``subok=True`` to `~numpy.broadcast_to`, or else a bare `~numpy.ndarray` will be returned::
+When broadcasting Quantities, it is necessary to pass ``subok=True`` to `~numpy.broadcast_to`, or else a bare `~numpy.ndarray` will be returned::

    >>> q = u.Quantity(np.arange(10.), u.m)